KennethCNg/Elon-s-Crazy-Day/README.md

 Include some logic that randomly generates a hyper-loop tunnel that increases speed.
 Include a Space-X rocketship that instantly increases distance travelled.

-## Technologies, Libraries, and APIs

-This game utilizes JavaScript and HTML5 Canvas.

-## Wireframes

-Think Atari's Pole Position, but with a cool Tesla Roadster!

 ## Implementation Timeline